 The Company has included mineral resource estimates that have been made in accordance with NI 43-101.
 These resource estimates are classified as "measured resources", "indicated resources" and "inferred resources".
 The Company advises investors that while these terms are mandated by Canadian securities administrators, the SEC does not recognize these terms.
 Investors are cautioned not to assume that any part or all of mineral deposits classified as "measured resources" or "indicated resources" will ever be converted into ore reserves.
 Further, "inferred resources" have a great amount of uncertainty as to their existence, and economic and legal feasibility.
 It cannot be assumed that all or any part of an inferred mineral resource will ever be upgraded to a higher category.
 Under Canadian rules, estimates of inferred mineral resources may not form the basis of feasibility or prefeasibility studies.
-Investors are cautioned not to assume that part or all of an inferred mineral resources may not form the basis of reasibility or prefeasibility studies.
-Investors are cautioned not to assume that part or all of an inferred mineral resources may not form the basis of reasibility or prefeasibility studies.
 Investors are cautioned not to assume that part or all of an inferred resource is economically or legally mineable.